The Truth They Never Told You

 of catnip-non-responsive cats do respond to silvervine

-The problem isn't that cat owners don't try.
-Most have spent real money on toys and watched them get sniffed once, batted under the couch, and ignored permanently.
-It's not the cat being difficult.
-It's the toys failing to trigger the right neurological sequence.
+The problem is not that cat owners do not try.
+Most have spent real money watching toys get sniffed once, batted under the couch, and never touched again.
+That is not the cat being difficult.
+That is the toy failing to trigger the right sequence in the brain.

 What the predatory sequence actually needs to complete